erick-menezes/erick-menezes/README.md

 ---

 ### 📫 Contact
-<p>Let's connect!
-Feel free to reach out for **collaborations, opportunities, or tech discussions** — I’m always open to new ideas and projects.</p>
+Let's connect!
+Feel free to reach out for **collaborations, opportunities, or tech discussions**, I’m always open to new ideas and projects.

 <div align="center">
   <a href="mailto:erickmenezes25@gmail.com" target="_blank">